 Push to Expand Certified Community Behavioral Health Clinics Continues

-The National Council for Behavioral Health has been at the forefront of developing a national model for mental health and addiction treatment called Certified Community Behavioral Health Clinics (CCBHCs), created under the Protecting Access to Medicare Act of 2014.
+The National Council for Mental Wellbeing has been at the forefront of developing a national model for mental health and addiction treatment called Certified Community Behavioral Health Clinics (CCBHCs), created under the Protecting Access to Medicare Act of 2014.
 CCBHCs have been filling the gap in the unmet need for addiction care, supporting local criminal justice systems by providing effective diversion and reentry solutions, and increasing access to evidence-based behavioral health treatment across the country.
 As the end of the CCBHC demonstration looms, the National Council remains committed to expanding this critical and effective model.

 Read More on Push to Expand Certified Community Behavioral Health Clinics Continues